varunisataco/CS-ExamVarun/README.md

 ### **Summative Project**

 ## 10. Snake Refractoring
 Our summative project was refractoring the snake game.
 I found this project very fun because it allowed me to use my imagination to create a new type of snake game.
 I spent time watching Dan Shiftman and researching to understand what to do, and then I had the freedom of creating my own game.
 When refractoring I learned about CreateVectors, before this I never used or understood them.
+I was able to create a smokescreen with a bomb inside, I made a square that matched the background and then coded a bomb to always appear inside it.
+This was the most fun of the 10 modules and I learned the most from it.

 <img src="https://user-images.githubusercontent.com/54958200/73407651-ca689c80-42c7-11ea-932d-63c1211d4253.png" height="300">